The links below take you to sections within this document

 Two variants of Memory Efficient Backup exist;

-The first method changes filespace processing so instead of scanning and building a file list for an entire filespace, TSM scans and processes one directory at a time.
+The first method changes filespace processing so instead of scanning and building a file list for an entire filespace, Spectrum Protect scans and processes one directory at a time.
 This method does not work if all your problem files are concentrated in one directory though, which can happen if someone switches on trace logging and forgets about it.

 The second method scans the entire filespace, but holds the file list on disk.